 ‘One feature of the fine weather in summer in Western Australia is that land and sea winds alternate.
 The land wind usually starts up at or just after sunrise and quickly rises to a gale.
 At about two or three o’clock, after a brief calm, the sea wind springs up and soon becomes so strong that hardly a boat will dare put to sea.’ (von Huegel 1833 in Clark 1994:33)

 Little did Stirling (1827) and Von Huegel (1833) realise that what they were describing was an indigenous body part metaphor place name.
 Walyalup may also be interpreted as referring to the rhythmic ebb and flow of the tide as it moved across the rocky bar which in former times existed at the mouth of the Swan estuary.
 Stirling (in Shoobert 2005: 22 & 26) observed these tidal movements noting that ‘… the Tides on this Coast are very much influenced by the existing winds.’
+The indigenous inhabitants were totally familiar with these wind and tide patterns which regulated their estuarine and coastal fishing activities.

 Another example of an indigenous body part metaphor is “Derbal Nara.”
 Lyon describes Derbal Nara as: